n8n-io/n8n-nodes-starter/README.md

 You need the following installed on your development machine:

 * Docker and Docker Compose
-* NodeJS, npm and pnpm (Execture npm install -g pnpm@latest-10 after installing npm)
+* NodeJS, npm and pnpm (Execute npm install -g pnpm@latest-10 after installing npm)

 Once you have cloned the repository: